RumikoAcopa/mobile_bartending/README.md

 To use Mobile Bartender.
 Sign Up for an Account with 'Mobile Bartender App'.
 Once logged in browse the Drink Menu.
-Select a Drink, See how many orders a specific drink has, see your the Drinks in general that you have ordered, see the drink orders you have created.
+Select a drink, See how many orders a specific drink has, see your the Drinks in general that you have ordered, see the drink orders you have created.
 Edit & Delete the Drink Order as you wish.
 Stretch Goals for this application would be to add a cart, style/css, delivery option, delivery time/date.

 #YourCodingEsty